Brazos Bend State Park: History

+Nature

+The park is a haven for a diverse mix of native wildlife and plants covering an equally diverse range of ecosystems.
+Brazos Bend contains areas of coastal prairie, bottomland forest, and a wide range of wetlands including open and semi-open lakes and transitional marshlands.

+Animals

+Highlights of the park's numerous inhabitants include over 300 species of resident and visiting migratory birds such as black-bellied whistling duck, snowy egret, great egret, American white ibis, yellow-crowned night heron, northern cardinal, American coot and great blue heron.
+Mammals such as the white-tailed deer, nine-banded armadillo, raccoon, and North American river otter are found in the park.
+The most noteworthy and popular residents of the park are the relatively large population of American alligators.

 Recreational opportunities

 Although it contains recreational day-use areas (including a dining hall, campground, and picnic areas) Brazos Bend is by primary character a natural park.
 Its recreational opportunities revolve around enjoyment of its diverse ecosystems and species.
 Popular activities include hiking, fishing, and wildlife viewing.
 Like in much of the upper Gulf Coast located along the northern vanguard areas of the Central Flyway migratory route, bird watching in Brazos Bend is a popular activity, especially during the migratory seasons.

 The park offers numerous Scouting programs, an orienteering course and is a popular spot for geocaching.

 Educational programs

 The Texas Parks and Wildlife staff and the Brazos Bend State Park Volunteer Organization put on a variety of education programs on a weekly basis at the park, and actively conduction outreach efforts in the local area.
 Popular programs include bird and photography hikes, alligator and snake education programs, and guided hikes of Creekfield Lake.
 In addition, a rotating assortment of crafts, story time and other educational programs are offered each week.
 Outside of scheduled programs, the Volunteer Organization also staffs and maintains a Nature Center containing live individuals representing many of the park's venomous and nonvenomous native snake species, baby alligators, and a host of educational displays and activities.